Glossary of Genomics, Data, and Governance Terms

 DNA (deoxyribonucleic acid) is the genetic material we inherited from our parents, providing instruction in all of our cells for our body to function.
 DNA is made up of a string of four different "letters" including A, C, G, and T; this string can be read by our cells in different sequences.
 There are 3 billion DNA letters in each of our cells to provide these instructions.[Back to the IBVL page] [Back to Precision Diagnosis Study page]

 DNA Variant is a result of a changed, added, deleted, or moved letter in the DNA.
 Humans share 99.9% similarity in DNA letters. the 0.1% difference between people are "variants" that make each of us unique.
-There are both harmless variants and disease-causing variants.
-The occurence of variants in a population can range from frequent to rare between groups of people.
+There are both harmless variants and disease-causing variants (previously known as "mutations").
+The occurrence of variants in a population can range from frequent to rare between groups of people.
 [Back to the IBVL page] [Back to Precision Diagnosis Study page]

 DNA vaccines contains a "blueprint" in the form of DNA to create the defense to help your body protect itself when encountering the virus. your body will build antibody proteins with the mRNA information.
 The antibodies will be able to fend off the virus that enters your body.
 The message from the blueprint can be recalled when needed.